 There are two other places in Rome with genuine Caravaggios.
 But they are private collections that are rarely, if ever, open to the public.

 The Casino dell’Aurora di Villa Ludovisi Boncompagni, also known as Villa Aurora, is the private home of a descendent of the Ludovisi Boncompagni family (whose former palace on Via Veneto now houses the U.S. Embassy).
-Caravaggio painted his sole fresco – “Jupiter, Neptune, and Pluto” – on the ceiling of the Villa Aurora.
+Caravaggio painted his sole fresco—Jupiter, Neptune, and Pluto—on the ceiling of the Villa Aurora.
 (Update: In April 2023, “following a bitter inheritance dispute, Rita Boncompagni Ludovisi was court-ordered to leave the historic property.”)

 The noble Odescalchi family owns Caravaggio’s “Conversion of St. Paul.”
 This painting looks similar in technique and color to the artist’s depiction of the same theme in the church of Santa Maria del Popolo.
 I have not figured out how to visit the private Odescalchi collection.
 But I will update this post as soon as I do.